You just can’t beat Cornwall… Wild landscapes, beautiful beaches and a breathtaking coastline - and the charm and lifestyle to match!

 Crossing The Fal River is certainly an experience in itself (£6 per car with King Harry Ferry), and it also takes you right to Trelissick Gardens.
 On the way to Falmouth, where you’ll find Pendennis Castle and a few stunning beaches such as Swanpool, you may want to stop by Kennall Vale for a great woodland walk amongst the remains of an old gunpowder works.

 Following Falmouth, you have the optional detour to Trebah and Glendurgan Gardens - the latter of which is the one you want if you’re with The National Trust.
-From there, you’ll likely get to The Lizard Peninsula via Queek, where you could stop by the seal sanctuary, or you could go via Helston and spend some time at Flambards Theme Park!
+From there, you’ll likely get to The Lizard Peninsula via Queek, where you could stop by the seal sanctuary, or you could go via Helston and spend the day at Flambards Theme Park!

-Where you’ll want to go next is where it gets a bit tricky because you’re certainly a bit spoilt for choice!
+Where you’ll want to go next is where it gets a bit tricky because you’re going to be spoilt for choice!
 You could start at Coverack, Kennack Sands or Cadgwith Cove, but the places that you should definitely see are Mullion Cove, Kynance Cove and Lizard Point.

 PART FIVE - West Cornwall & Mount’s Bay